sal55/langs/Benchmarks.md

 **MM/1M**  |  5.0 |   3.5 |
 **(MISC)** | 35.1 |  16.4  |

 (For the BCC tests, as it's a C compiler, that can also be compared directly with using gcc and tcc.
-Tcc is pretty fast, bit it's a one-pass compiler AIUI, while BCC is 2-3 passes, plus using intermediate ASM.
+Tcc is pretty fast, but it's a one-pass compiler AIUI, while BCC is 2-3 passes, plus using intermediate ASM.
 MM has no intermediate ASM, but has more passes.)